rbricheno/eduroam-ucam-raspberry/README.md

 Prerequisite | Details
 -------------|--------
 CRSid | You got it when you joined the University.
 It's your ["Common Registration Scheme Identifier"](https://www.itservices.cam.ac.uk/services/user-accounts-and-security/user-accounts-and-passwords/accounts-and-passwords/common-registration-scheme-identifiers-crsids).
 It probably starts with your initials then a number.
 It looks like "spqr2" eduroam identifier | Derived from your crsid.
 It's your crsid with "@cam.ac.uk" on the end.
-It looks like "spqr2@cam.ac.uk" network access token | This is like a password, but used to access network resources.
-You can collect it from the [UIS Tokens Service web site](https://tokens.uis.cam.ac.uk/)
+It looks like "spqr2@cam.ac.uk".
+The [network access tokens issued by the University of Cambridge](https://tokens.uis.cam.ac.uk/) allow you to include a per-device indentifier in the name of the token, so you'll probably actually be logging in with something like "spqr2+raspi4@cam.ac.uk" network access token | This is like a password, but used to access network resources.
+You can collect it from the [UIS Tokens Service web site](https://tokens.uis.cam.ac.uk/).
 Cambridge root CA certificate | For the purposes of this document we will be using the Cambridge CA certificate which you can download [here ](https://help.uis.cam.ac.uk/service/wi-fi/other/wireless-ca.crt).
 For a better understanding of what your options are, and for information about how to verify the CA certificate, please read [the official documentation](https://help.uis.cam.ac.uk/service/wi-fi/other).

 ## Steps to connect